There is a growing threat to your retirement savings, and you probably are not aware of it.

 You might think that the 401(k) plan itself would be responsible for reimbursing the funds it released in these situations.
 But that’s not necessarily the case.

-As the WSJ reports, federal law is murky about who is responsible for losses associated with cyber theft.
-And 401(k) providers may include slippery language in their terms in an effort to evade responsibility for the lost money.
+As the WSJ reports, federal law is murky about who is responsible for losses associated with cybertheft.
+While custodians generally pledge to reimburse such fraud, some may include slippery language in their terms that can leave you in the lurch.

-Even a company as respected as Vanguard says “if there’s evidence you neglected to reasonably safeguard your account, further investigation may be necessary to determine whether we can issue a reimbursement,” according to the WSJ.
+Even a company as respected as Vanguard says “if there’s evidence you neglected to reasonably safeguard your account, further investigation may be necessary to determine whether we can issue a reimbursement.”